1) What is Jazz Band Masterclass?

 We know you are busy, and running like mad.
 We would simply invite you to consider whether you are busy doing work that feeds you and matters, and will carry you through your career.
 If not, it might be time to step off the wheel, and take a look around.

-8) What do the nuts and bolts of Teacher Training look like?
+8) What do the nuts and bolts of Jazz Teacher Training look like?

-JBM Teacher Training is about group and individual action.
-Unlike most classes or courses you’ve ever taken, we are project-based: you will be working with your coach and your fellow Trainees as a team in video conferences to create your own individual businesses.
+Jazz Teacher Training is about group and individual action.
+Unlike most classes or courses you’ve ever taken, we are project-based: you will be working with your coach and your fellow Trainees as a team in video/phone conferences and chat groups to create your own individual businesses.

 Module Four takes place in the Washington DC.
 This will involve three days of hands on teaching and playing experience with your team mates, your faculty leaders, real adult students, and you.

-Following the Socratic Method famously used in the best law and business schools, we are project based.
-The project is “make your own JBM business, now.”
+Following the Socratic Method famously used in the best law and business schools, we are project based and discussion based.
+The project is “make your own jazz coaching business, now.”
 The team is you and your team mates/peers in Teacher Training.
 You’ll be presented with scenarios, guidance, advice, hints, potential problems and focus.
 Regular deadlines keep you and your team moving ahead through each Module.
 You are not “handed the answers,” nor are you left to fend for yourself.
 You are part of a team with a huge arsenal of individual experiences, resources, connections and ideas to feed each other.

 9) What kind of overhead or startup costs are there in running a JBM business?

 There is very little overhead in a Jazz Band Masterclass business.

 – Eblast or ad in a local jazz magazine

 10) I can’t afford this training.
 Why can’t I just do this on my own for awhile?